Hack-The-Travel/edward-telebot/README.md

-Roger: Magnificent Roger Bot
+Edward England Bot
 ============================

 ## Telegram bot settings

 ### Description
 Hello!
-My name is Magnificent Roger.
+My name is Edward England.
 I can help you keep up to date with news from Russian online travel market.

 Send /subscribe to start receiving news.